Symphony No. 1 (Tchaikovsky): Teachers

 As opposed to the forward-looking tendencies of The Five, Anton Rubinstein and his followers remained suspicious, even hostile, to new trends in music.
 Instead, they attempted to preserve in their own works what they saw as the best in the Western tradition in the immediate past.
 Though not active as a composer, Nikolai Zaremba was no exception to this rule.
 He idolized Beethoven, particularly the late works, but his personal tastes had progressed no further than Mendelssohn.
 Rubinstein, a highly prolific composer in his own right, was almost as backward-looking as Zaremba, writing in a Germanic style similar to Schumann and Mendelssohn.
 Though as a teacher Rubinstein would try to foster his students' imaginations, he also expected them to remain as conservative as he was.

-Mendelssohn
+Mendelssohn and Schumann

 Over the summer holiday with his family in 1866, when evening activities turned to music, Tchaikovsky invariably played Mendelssohn's Italian Symphony, Schumann's First or Third Symphonies, or Das Paradies und die Peri.
 Mendelssohn's presence is strong in Winter Daydreams, with a grace, lightness and pace throughout.
 The scherzo especially could have stepped from A Midsummer Night's Dream.
 Both the symphony's subtitle and those of the first two movements—"Dreams of a Winter Journey" and "Land of Desolation, Land of Mists"—betray a possible fondness of Mendelssohn's ability to express in symphonic form a personal experience arising out of emotion at a romantic landscape, though Tchaikovsky did not carry through this idea to the end (the latter two movements lack subtitles).